 This extremely popular and highly rated rechargeable electric dog nail file* has three hours of battery life.

+It comes with a diamond bit grindstone and a handy method of adjusting grinding speed and dog nail size (small to medium dogs).
 In addition, this nail grinder has its own USB charging cable plus a 30-day money-back guarantee and 90-day warranty.

 Furminator Nail Grinder for Dogs